dbpedia/tablist-extractor/README.md

 * `python domainExplorer.py s William_Gibson en`

+### How to run GUI of extraction process

+* `python guiExtractor.py`

+* Follow the instructions step by step as guided in the UI.
+For hints to fill the required fields, hover onto the field area.

 ### Notes

 * If everything goes well, three files are created in `/Extracted` folder : two log file (one for domainExplorer and one for domainExtractor) and a .ttl file containing the serialized rdf data set.